nogryzko/UCI-HAR-tidydata/README.md

 # UCI HAR Dataset

-The original dataset describes the use of smartphone accelerometers and gyroscopes to record the 6 activities performed by volunteers inc arrying out these experiments and provides 561 measured variables of these activities.
+The original dataset describes the use of smartphone accelerometers and gyroscopes to record the 6 activities performed by volunteers carrying out these experiments and provides 561 measured variables of these activities.
 The data provided encompass raw data filtered and recorded as described in teh above publication split into a "test" and a "training" dataset.
 Accompanying each data file is an activity and a subject identifier.

 The full dataset and associated Readme can be found here: